Europe to clamp down on charges for paying with plastic

 Under the draft rules, which the Commission hopes will widen retailers' acceptance of cards, that charge would be capped at 0.2 percent for debit cards and 0.3 percent on credit cards.

-Once the European Parliament and EU countries give their blessing for the rules to come into force, companies such as airlines would be unable to impose surcharges, saving consumers 730 million euros annually.

-If lawmakers in Brussels hammer out final details of the rules before European Parliament elections next year, an ambitious goal, the law could be in place in 2015.
+If lawmakers in Brussels hammer out final details of the rules before European Parliament elections next year, the law could be in place in 2015.

 "SHAMELESS" SURCHARGES